Guidance on the expansion of early years provision via Flying Start, from September 2022.

 - to tackle poverty and deprivation; and

-- to increase the provision of childcare services and of Welsh medium childcare places and settings.
+- to increase the provision of high-quality childcare services and of Welsh medium childcare places and settings.

 However, the provision of funded childcare places for two year olds may also enable parents to work or access training and education opportunities that may not have otherwise been possible.

-The main benefits are set out above (Q.7).
-In addition, those who work full time are able to have some of their childcare costs paid through this provision.
+The main benefits are set out above (Q.6).
+In addition, those who work full time are able to have some of their childcare costs paid through this provision – which will contribute to cost of living pressures.

-9. Why isn’t the Childcare Offer for 3 to 4 year olds being used to meet the commitment to provide universal childcare for 2-year olds?
+- Why isn’t the Childcare Offer for three and four year olds being used to meet the commitment to provide universal childcare for two year olds?

 As one of the overarching aims of this early years expansion programme is to tackle poverty and deprivation, Flying Start is a more appropriate vehicle for delivery.
 Research tells us that high-quality childcare produces greater longer-term benefits for our children and strongly influences their future life chances.
 The right childcare can help tackle some of the more entrenched issues that result from living in deprivation, including low skills and poor health that will take time to overcome.